Frederick W. Mote: Life and career

 After the war he enrolled in the University of Nanjing and graduated in 1948 with a degree in Chinese history.
 While the Chinese Communists took over Beijing in 1949, he was working as a language officer for the U.S. Embassy.
 Forced to leave China in 1950, he continued his studies in the United States at the University of Washington, earning a Ph.D. in 1954 with a dissertation entitled "T'ao Tsung-i and his Cho Keng Lu", a study of the 14th century writer Tao Zongyi (陶宗儀; 1321 – c.
 1412).
 He was hired by Princeton University two years later and remained there until just a few years before his death (he retired from active teaching in 1987).
 During the 1960s, Mote was able to secure financial resources from the Rockefeller and Ford foundations so the Gest Library could obtain a valuable collection of Chinese documents.
 He was awarded Guggenheim Fellowships in two different years.

 In 1980, Twitchett came to teach at Princeton and the two men worked closely together for the next eight years, co-editing volumes 7 and 8 of The Cambridge History of China.
 Curiously, both men had been part of Intelligence agencies during World War II.
 In addition to his work as an editor, Professor Mote wrote 23 different chapters in the books of the series.
 Near the end of his life he published the massive book Imperial China 900-1800 (1999) which sums up (and in a few cases updates) Volumes 5, 6, 7, 8, and 9 of The Cambridge History of China series.

 Mote married Ch’en Hsiao-Lan in China in 1950.
-She survived him after a marriage of 55 years.
+She survived him after a marriage of 55 years and donated his collection of 6,000 books to the Hawthorne-Longfellow Library at Bowdoin College in 2011.